btcjon/tv2mt4/readme.txt

         example3: type=order,order-type=long,symbol=EURNZD.PRO,risk=1,tp=0.08,comment="7-0-30"
         example4: type=order,order-type=long,symbol=EURNZD.PRO,risk=1,tp=0.08,sl=0.1,comment="7-0-30"

 Handling type=order messages:

 type=order messages are meant to be sent to pineconnector ONLY if they pass the following conditions:

-config.py will determine if the condition is "true" or "false"
-    if set to true, then condition must be met.
-If false, you can ignore the condition.

-List of conditions in config.py

-    CHECK_STATE = True

-        If 'long' check 'State Long', if there is 'BB' then do not send If 'short' check 'State Short', if there is 'BB' then do not send

-    FILTER_SNR = True

-        If 'long' order type then 'Resistance' must be 'false' If 'short' order type then 'Support' must be 'false'

-    FILTER_TD9 = True

-        If 'long' order type then TD9sell must be 'false' If 'short' order type then TD9buy must be 'false'

-    FILTER_TREND = True

-        If 'long' order type then Trend must be 'up' If 'short' order type then Trend must be 'down'

-    FILTER_TIME = True

 Time Restriction: NONE should ever be sent to pineconnector during this time:
     # Get the current server time
     now = datetime.utcnow().time()

     # Define the start and end of the restricted period in UTC
     start = time(21, 55)  # 9:55 PM UTC
     end = time(23, 0)  # 11:00 PM UTC

     # Check if the current time is within the restricted period
     if start <= now <= end:
         return  # If it is, do not send any commands to PineConnector

+BB Restriction: NONE should ever be sent is 'BB' is present in 'State Long'  or 'State Short' fields

     order-type=closelong = send immediately if passes Time Restriction and BB Restriction MUST be sent to pineconnector in following format (raw text): ID,closelong,symbol,comment